ProphetOuw/Ouw0pp.github.io/docs/frontend.md

     local projectile = character:WaitForChild("ProjectileParentModel",2)
     if projectile == nil then return end;
     projectile = projectile:FindFirstChild("MainPart")
-    if projectile == nil then return end; -- this may be repeated at different parts of the code. end)
+    if projectile == nil then return end; -- this may be repeated at different parts of the code to prevent erroring. end)
 ```
 #### Effects helpers and utility modules